 Actually, you can skip the ring form if you like, but those don’t seem like donuts, do they?
 And you want to bake them instead of frying them to retain the shape.

-However, it requires a special donut pan or an excellent donut-making machine.
+The cooking process usually calls for a special donut pan or an excellent donut-making machine.
 And I believe some of you might hesitate buying a new special pan or donut maker just to make them once in a while?

 Making a DIY donut pan doesn’t require much, though.
 To make donuts, you don’t need to add another pan to your kitchen aids collection.
 Instead, you can build a makeshift tin out of various tools that are already available.